Latest statistics on UK's trade performance and balance of payments

 The UK-EU TCA secures zero tariffs and quotas on goods moving between the EU and UK, provided those goods meet the rules of origin (RoO).
 The RoO determine the “economic nationality” of a good based on where the products or materials (or inputs) used in their production come from.
-They prevent goods manufactured in third countries being routed through the UK (or the EU) in order to avoid paying third country tariffs.
-The UK Government has published a summary explainer of the TCA.
+They prevent goods manufactured in third countries being routed through the UK (or the EU) to avoid paying third country tariffs.

 Overview of UK-EU customs processes

-Government’s Border Operating Model (PDF 7.76MB) gives a comprehensive overview of customs processes, both imports from and exports to the EU.
-See also Border Operating Model Case Studies (PDF 4.09MB) for end-to-end scenario examples.
+The Government’s Border Operating Model gives a comprehensive overview of customs processes, both for imports from and exports to the EU.
+An Institute for Government explainer contains a timetable of customs formalities for UK-EU trade.

-European Commission guidance Brexit: end of transition period FAQs on tax and customs (PDF 852KB) answers the most common questions about EU customs rules.
-More detailed technical guidance is available.
+European Commission guidance Brexit: End of transition period.
+New rules on taxes & Customs answers the most common questions about EU customs rules.
+More detailed EU technical guidance is available.

 First steps for businesses

-Businesses will need to familiarise themselves with new processes.
-These include: getting ready to make customs declarations, knowing how to classify their goods correctly, and following safety and security requirements for their goods.
-The government advises businesses to get expert help with the administrative requirements.
+Businesses need to familiarise themselves with new processes.
+These include: preparing to make customs declarations, knowing how to classify their goods correctly, and following safety and security requirements for their goods.

 Get ready to make customs declarations